kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 ---
 layout: post
 title:  "Adaptive Auto Layout in Code"
-categories: blog ios
+categories: blog
 ---

 [Matthew Sanders][matthew] posted an excellent article in September 2014 on [Adaptive Layouts for iPhone 6][matthew-article].
 It was written as an instructive piece so I followed along in Xcode 6 recreating the examples using Interface Builder to produce views and auto layout constraints visually.

 {% include figure.html caption="Image by Matthew Sanders" asset="/assets/adaptive-instagram/Instagram-rotate-size-class.gif" %}

-The last half of the article focused on building an adaptive layout for a hypothetical Instagram interface that shifted information in landscape orientation.
+The last half of the article focused on building an [adaptive layout][adaptive-apple] for a hypothetical Instagram interface that shifted information in landscape orientation.
 I replicated the final results using Interface Builder however I was not impressed by the tediousness of installing, finding, adjusting, and inspecting auto layout constraints visually across multiple [size class traits][size-class-traits].

 The purpose of this article is to illustrate how that adaptive Instagram interface can be recreated in code.
 I'll be using [Masonry][masonry], a light-weight layout framework which wraps Auto Layout with a nicer syntax.